Malk97sc/Computer_Vision_Research/README.md

 # Image Processing in C/C++/Python

-This project demonstrates basic image processing techniques using OpenCV in C++.
-It includes edge detection, noise reduction, and contour detection.
+This project demonstrates basic image processing techniques using OpenCV in C++ and Python.
+It includes edge detection, noise reduction, contour detection, and other techniques to handly images.

 Use the following command to compile the code: